What Makes You a High-Risk Driver?

 Assigned risk policies generally provide only state-minimum liability coverage, though some state programs allow drivers to purchase higher liability limits, uninsured motorist protection, or even comprehensive and collision coverage as optional add-ons.

-Premiums in assigned risk pools significantly exceed standard market rates — often 50–100% higher than standard coverage, and well above the costs of clean-record policies.
-These high costs reflect the guaranteed-issue nature of assigned risk coverage, since the state forces insurers to cover drivers they'd otherwise refuse.
+Premiums in assigned risk pools significantly exceed standard market rates — often 50–100% higher than standard coverage.
+These high costs reflect the guaranteed-issue nature of assigned risk coverage.
+Recent state minimum liability limit updates also directly impact what you'll pay in assigned risk programs:

 Which States Offer Assigned Risk Pools